openamiguel/equitysim/README.md

     - `-apiKey`: AlphaVantage API key (user-specific)

 ### simulator suite
+- **strategy.py**
+  - `hold_clear` builds a simple strategy for buying/selling, holding one's position, and clearing
+  - `crossover` builds a strategy for buying when trend crosses below baseline and selling when trend crosses above (or vice versa)
+  - `zscore_distance` builds a strategy for for buying when trend crosses far below baseline and selling when trend crosses far above (or vice versa), as measured by z-scores
+- **portfolio.py**
+  - `apply_trades` applies any series of trades to any set of symbols, yielding a portfolio simulation
+- **performance.py**
+  - `sharpe_ratio` calculates the Sharpe ratio for a given portfolio
+    - proxy for risk-free rate is the 3-month US T-bill
+  - `returns_portfolio` values the portfolio (initial value, final value, and return) against a benchmark (such as an index)
+  - command prompt options:
+    - *none* (does not need any)
 - **ranking_simulator.py**
+  - _WARNING_: this code will soon be merged with strategy-portfolio-performance and deleted
   - `asset_ranker` returns two segments of a ticker universe (long positions and short positions) based on ranking metric
   - `portfolio_generator` builds a portfolio around the aforementioned long and short positions
   - **note:** requires that one download files using the code first; this will not read from AlphaVantage